University of Leicester

 Reference:

-Akaslan, D., Law, E. L.-C., & Taskin, S. (2011).
-Analysing Issues for Applying E-learning to the Subject of Electricity in Higher Education in Turkey.
-Proceedings of An International Conference on Engineering Education: Engineering Sustainability for a Global Economy (pp. 1-9).
-Belfast, Northern Ireland, UK: ICEE 2011.
+Akaslan, Dursun, Law, Effie Lai-Chong and Taskin, Sezai, Analysing Issues for Applying E-learning to the Subject of Electricity in Higher Education in Turkey, in Proceedings of the 17th International Conference on Engineering Education (ICEE): Engineering Sustainability for a Global Economy, Belfast, Northern Ireland, 2011.

 Sources for Reading: